 The albums of Schuiten and Peeters have been translated in English.
 First as the Cities of the Fantastic by NBM Publishers.
 In 2013 Stephen Smith used Kickstarter to get an English translation of L'Enfant Penchée published.
 The album was published in 2014 by Alaxis Press.
 The series name changed to the more accurate The Obscure Cities.
 In January 2016 Steve Smith announced that IDW Publishing will take over the publication of the series under the Alaxis Press imprint.
+In 2022 IDW published two albums without the involvement of Steve Smith.

-In the first quarter of 2014 Alaxis Press began the publication of the Les Cités Obscures series in English.
+In the first quarter of 2014 Alaxis Press restarted the publication of the Les Cités Obscures series in English.
 As a longtime fan of the series, publisher Stephen Smith personally translated the first release The Leaning Girl.
 Alaxis Press was committed to complete the series in English beginning with the titles not already published in English by NBM publishers.

 But the publication of The Leaning Girl was harder than expected.
 Steve Smith used Kickstarter to fund the project.